55 important questions and answers - Bandera County Courier

 There is so far little data on this.
 What is certain is that virus material is excreted via the intestine.
 It is unclear whether these are reproductive pathogens or only due to digestive enzymes and the like already dismantled molecular scrap.
 However, a single recent study suggests that stool may be infectious.

-At least one working group from the Chinese health authority China-CDC was able to detect under the electron microscope a virus isolated from a stool sample of a sick person that looked as if it could be reproduced.
+At least one team from the China-CDC health agency was able to detect a virus isolated from a stool sample of a sick person under the electron microscope, that looked like it was multiplying.
 However, the actual evidence, which is only possible by growing viruses in cells under laboratory conditions, has not been provided.

 Charité virologist Christian Drosten said on 26.
 February: Viral genetic material can be detected in stool samples from infected people, but in no case was it possible to infect cell cultures with it.
 That is “good news with regard to hospital hygiene and infection control”, according to Drosten.
 Nevertheless, it is still advisable to pay special attention to hygiene on the toilet.